Students are expected to attend all their scheduled classes and laboratories and not to be absent without adequate reason.

 Students on a medical leave of absence may be permitted to pay the Student Health Service Fee and in doing so, retain access to the Student Health Services and the Center for Counseling and Student Development.

 Accommodations for Parental Responsibilities

-A student who is making satisfactory progress toward his or her degree requirements and wishes to, or must, interrupt study temporarily for reasons of pregnancy, maternity, or paternity care including adoption, may be granted accommodations for parental responsibilities.
+A student who is making satisfactory progress toward their degree requirements and wishes to, or must, interrupt study temporarily for reasons of pregnancy, maternity, or paternity care including adoption, may be granted accommodations for parental responsibilities.
 For many students, short-term arrangements, rather than a leave of absence or parental accommodation as outlined here, are possible.
-Any student planning to have or care for a child is encouraged to meet with his or her advisor and director of graduate studies to discuss the parental accommodation and other short-term arrangements at least three months prior to the start of the accommodation.
-A student who is making satisfactory progress toward his or her degree requirements is eligible for a parental accommodation any time after matriculation.
+Any student planning to have or care for a child is encouraged to meet with their advisor and director of graduate studies to discuss the parental accommodation and other short-term arrangements at least three months prior to the start of the accommodation.
+A student who is making satisfactory progress toward their degree requirements is eligible for a parental accommodation any time after matriculation.

-A graduate student wishing to resign from the University (i.e., terminate his/her association with the University and a specific degree program) may do so by submitting a letter to the Office of Graduate and Professional Education indicating the reasons for the resignation.
-The Office of Graduate and Professional Education will cancel the student’s matriculation and indicate the effective date of the resignation in the student record system.
+A graduate student wishing to withdraw from the University (i.e., terminate their association with the University and a specific degree program) may do so by submitting a letter to the Office of Graduate and Professional Education indicating the reasons for the withdrawal.
+The Office of Graduate and Professional Education will cancel the student’s matriculation and indicate the effective date of the withdraw in the student record system.